How to Participate in the ATIPPA Review Process

 • Your personal contact information (address, telephone number, etc.) should be provided in your e-mail or cover letter.

-• Send your written submission to the Committee by email, fax, hand delivery or regular mail.
+• Send your written submission to the Committee by email, hand delivery (at our office between 9 am and 3pm Monday to Friday), or regular mail as provided above.

-• The Committee may request further elaboration of a written submission.
+• The Committee may request further elaboration of a written submission or seek follow-up information.

 Publication of Written Submissions